TELEMETRY

 Telemetry does not participate in enforcement, decision-making, or control.
 It cannot pause execution, override policy, or influence outcomes.
 No agent or workflow writes directly to telemetry stores.

-Free during beta.
+Free to start.
 2-line setup.

 FAQ